Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 A freight corridor is the main paradigm of hinterland accessibility as it is through a major transportation axis that port terminals gain access to the inland distribution systems.
 Inland corridor formation has allowed seaports to access formerly captive hinterlands of other ports.
 Hinterland corridors complement maritime corridors to form the main arteries of world trade.
-Corridors are created by economies of scale.
-When compound demand in clusters reaches a critical mass, cargo can be consolidated, allowing other modes of transport and creating (multimodal) corridors.
+Corridors are created by economies of scale when compound demand in clusters reaches a critical mass, cargo can be consolidated, allowing other modes of transport and creating (multimodal) corridors.
 Corridors allow gateways to face less resistance in reaching the natural hinterland of other ports.
-The outcome has been a wide variety of modal split characteristics of each port hinterland with regional differences, such as between Europe and North America, attributable to hinterland size and market proximity as well as available modal options and massification potential.
+The outcome has been a wide variety of modal split characteristics of each port hinterland with regional differences, such as between Europe and North America, attributable to hinterland size, market proximity, available modal options, and massification potential.

 The multiplication of hinterland corridors brings about a change in the relationship between gateways and their hinterland.
-On the one hand, the inland penetration strategy is part of maritime gateways’ objective of increasing their cargo base.
+On the one hand, the inland penetration strategy is part of increasing the cargo base of maritime gateways.
 On the other hand, interior regions recognize that it is in their interest to establish efficient links to as many gateways as possible.
-This strategy not only prevents these regions from becoming captive to one specific gateway.
-It also improves the locational attributes of inland economic centers.
-Hence, linking up to more gateways implies more routing options and flexibility for shippers and logistics service providers.
+This strategy not only prevents these regions from becoming captive to one specific gateway but also improves the locational attributes of inland economic centers.
+Hence, linking to more gateways implies more routing options and flexibility for shippers and logistics service providers.
 The performance profile of each of the corridors in terms of infrastructure provision (capacity), transport operations (price and quality of the shuttle services), and the associated logistical control is a key competitiveness attribute among various multi-port gateway regions.

 Corridor attractiveness depends on the corridor’s inherent value proposition to stakeholders.
-Several factors impact corridor competitiveness, including distance from the gateway to market, transit time, logistics performance, political stability, security issues, environmental conditions, and gateway to market costs.
+Several factors impact corridor competitiveness, including distance from the gateway to markets, transit time, logistics performance, political stability, security issues, environmental conditions, and gateway-to-market costs.
 A corridor’s performance can be analyzed from three perspectives:

-- The corridor’s physical infrastructure, such as the physical capacity of the links and nodes including the level of utilization of the corridor.
+- The physical infrastructure, such as the physical capacity of the links and nodes, including the level of utilization of the corridor.

 - The quality of services provided for the goods moving along the corridor, including time and cost dimensions linked to specific links and nodes.

-- The movements of goods in the corridor are disaggregated for transport services on the links and the processing services at the nodes of the corridor.
+- The movements of goods in the corridor are disaggregated for transport services on the links and the processing services at the nodes.

 B. Rail corridors

-Corridors can offer cost and time competitive options to the continuity of maritime distribution.
+Corridors can offer cost and time-competitive options for the continuity of maritime distribution.
 In particular, long-distance rail corridors or landbridges can compete with maritime trade routes.
 This competition and complementarity take shape differently depending on the regional setting.
 Eurasian landbridges, a set of railway lines connecting East Asia, Central Asia, Russia, and Europe, are becoming more commercially viable.
-While several segments of the Eurasian landbridge were set in the late nineteenth century, it is only in the early 2000s that significant landbridge traffic emerged.
+While several segments of the Eurasian landbridge were set up in the late nineteenth century, it was only in the early 2000s that significant landbridge traffic emerged.
 It was further reinforced by China’s Belt and Road Initiative (BRI), seeking to develop long-distance commercial corridors between China, Central Asia, and Europe.
-The Eurasian landbridge is developing a niche for time-sensitive cargo, offering a complimentary option to maritime shipping.
+The Eurasian landbridge is developing a niche for time-sensitive cargo, offering a complimentary option for maritime shipping.

 In North America, longitudinal long-distance rail corridors, often taking the form of landbridges between coastal gateway ports, are servicing a continental hinterland articulated by major transportation and industrial hubs such as Chicago and Kansas City.
-Double-stack trains have unit capacities of up to 400 TEU and a total length of well above 2 km, enabling a large-scale inland rail freight distribution unique in the world, not only because of its size but also because of its size also because of the direct link between two different coastlines.
-The major hinterlands in North America have changed, namely with the decline of the industrial belt and the industrialization of the “sunbelt”, both of which are long-term impacting inland freight flows.
-The setting of NAFTA in the 1990s incited the setting of new gateways and corridors servicing the American market, namely through Canada (particularly Vancouver and Montreal) and Mexico, and a reorientation of traffic flows.
-One of the key advantages of North American rail is almost the exclusive freight orientation of the network, allowing the planning and operation of rail freight services without impediments from passenger services.
+Double-stack trains have unit capacities of up to 400 TEU and a total length of well above 2 km, enabling a large-scale inland rail freight distribution that is unique in the world, not only because of its size but also because of the direct link between two different coastlines.
+The major hinterlands in North America have changed, with the decline of the industrial belt and the industrialization of the “sunbelt”, both of which have long-term impacts on inland freight flows.
+The setting up of NAFTA in the 1990s incited new gateways and corridors servicing the American market, namely through Canada (particularly Vancouver and Montreal) and Mexico, and a reorientation of traffic flows.
+One of the key advantages of North American rail is the almost exclusive freight orientation of the network, allowing the planning and operation of rail freight services without impediments from passenger services.

 C. Inland waterways as hinterland corridors

 Corridors are also found in the inland waterway infrastructure network.
-Still, this network is deeply influenced by geographical considerations concerning the orientation of the waterways regarding the orientation of commercial flows.
-Modifying and improving waterways is capital intensive and undertaken when clear scale advantages are realized.
+This network is still deeply influenced by geographical considerations concerning the orientation of the waterways in relation to the orientation of commercial flows.
+Modifying and improving waterways is capital-intensive and is undertaken when scale advantages are realized.
 In Europe, the main axes include: